carlyemiddleton/reddit-topicmodels3/README.md

 g.	“
 h.	[removed]
 9. Again using find and replace, remove, in order, all lines of text listed in welcome-messages.txt from vcorpus_infile_rbirthcontrol.txt
-10. Run run-LDA_birthcontrol.R and run-LDA_TwoXChromosomes.R
+10. Run run-LDA_birthcontrol.R, run-LDA_TwoXChromosomes.R, 2x.R and bc.R
 11. Create the plots using the scripts in step3-plots
 12. Print the qualitative data subset using the script in step4-print-posts